-The discussion to follow on mentorship in South Africa as it relates to beginner Foundation Phase teachers makes up the bulk of this study.
+The bulk of this study is the discussion to follow on mentorship in South Africa as it relates to beginner Foundation Phase teachers.

 1.4 Mentoring in South Africa

 According to Gholam (2018) and Heikkinen and Tynjälä (2020), mentoring is a significant way for student teachers to develop their professional and personal abilities in a real-world teaching and learning setting.
 Mentorship covers many topics, including informal and formal collaboration among mentors and mentees, learning experiences and imparting pedagogical information (Duse, Duse and Karkowska, 2017).